ACURO Submission FAQs

 - Can I defer the review and ACURO approval of my protocol?
 Will this hold up my award?

-You may defer ACURO protocol review if DoD-supported work is not scheduled to be completed in the near future.
+You may defer ACURO protocol review if DoW-supported work is not scheduled to be completed in the near future.
 Keep in mind, ACURO review and approval may take several months.
 In order to request deferral, submit a written request via email to the ACURO inbox at mailto:usarmy.detrick.medcom-usamrmc.other.acuro@health.mil.
 Please include the planned start date with the request, as that will determine whether you need a short or long term deferment.
 This generally will have no effect on your award other than the prohibition to use funds for animal work until ACURO approval is obtained.
 Check with your funding agency to confirm.

 - Is waiting for ACURO review going to hold up my award?